 The other day I came across this book called “The Awful German Language” by Mark Twain.
-As I had just been contemplating to start learning German in Melbourne, I started reading it and could not put the book down any more.
+As I had just been contemplating whether to start learning German in Melbourne, I started reading it and simply could not put the book down.

 For example: the word “fangen” means “to catch”.
 However, “anfangen” means “to begin”.
-Then if I wanted to say “I will begin”, I would say “Ich fange an”!
+And if I wanted to say “I will begin”, I would say “Ich fange an”!

-The allocation of a particular gender to a noun is seemingly non sensical to an English speaker.
+The allocation of a particular gender to a noun is seemingly nonsensical to an English speaker.
 Twain humorously comments on this by stating that in German, a young lady has no gender, while a turnip is considered a feminine noun.
-He laments this confusion in the short passage “The Tale of The Fishwife and its Sad Fate”, a whimsical literal translation of a German story to English, documenting the gender for every noun.
+He laments this confusion in the short passage “The Tale of The Fishwife and its Sad Fate”, a whimsical literal translation of a German story into English, documenting the gender for every noun.

 According to Twain, English can be learnt in 30 hours, French in 30 days and German in 30 years.
 This language centre in Melbourne stands to prove otherwise, with some of the best teachers in Melbourne!